anadv11/anadv11.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://web.ub.edu/en'>Universitat de Barcelona</a>.
-PhD Candidate
+PhD Candidate (this website is a work in progress)

 profile:
   align: left